PTSD and Depression: Mental Health Strategies For Trauma Survivors

 Here are a few ways that many can mitigate the possible strain that can be associated with both PTSD and depression.

-Regular exercise
+Regular exercise for PTSD and depression

 Although both depression and PTSD can result in low energy, engaging in aerobic exercise can provide numerous benefits that can counter these effects.
-Aerobic exercise, in this context, generally consists of planned activities that can elevate one’s heart rate, including jogging, cycling and swimming.
+Aerobic exercise, in this context, generally consists of planned activities that can elevate one’s heart rate, including jogging, cycling, and swimming.

 A review of related literature suggests that aerobic exercise may offer numerous benefits to those living with PTSD as well.
 For example: Vigorous exercise may help with symptoms of hyperarousal and avoidance.

-While not all of the reviewed studies were thought to have showed a link between exercise and decreased PTSD symptoms, the varying methodologies may explain this.
+While not all of the reviewed studies were thought to have shown a link between exercise and decreased PTSD symptoms, the varying methodologies may explain this.
 Studies that included more details about the type of exercise often showed correlations between high-intensity exercise and the reduction of symptoms—but no correlation between low-intensity exercise and symptoms.

-Since studies that did not show a reduction in symptoms after exercise did not include details about the type of exercise, it can be possible these participants took part in gentle exercises.
+Since studies that did not show a reduction in symptoms after exercise did not include details about the type of exercise, it can be possible that these participants took part in gentle exercises.

 Let yourself feel

-After experiencing a traumatic event, you may notice a myriad of unexpected emotional, physical and mental reactions.
+After experiencing a traumatic event, you may notice a myriad of unexpected emotional, physical, and mental reactions.
 These can include feelings of being alone or feeling like no one understands how or what you're feeling.
 You could also experience bouts of confusion or anger.
 You may not understand why you're feeling this way, and also be tempted to ignore or distract yourself from these feelings.

 In these moments, it can be helpful to practice self-compassion.
 By doing so, you can recognize that experiencing these emotions can be difficult and you deserve to show yourself patience and kindness.